ARMmbed/mbed-os-5-docs/docs/tools/config_system.md

 ### Configuration parameters in `mbed_app.json`, `mbed_lib.json`

 An application may have one `mbed_app.json` in the root of the application and many `mbed_lib.json` files throughout the application.
-When present, `mbed_app.json` may override library and target configuration parameters and define new configuration parameters.
+When present, `mbed_app.json` may override configuration parameters defined in libraries and the target and define new configuration parameters.

 #### Overriding configuration parameters